Anime-influenced animation: Other European countries

-Some French-Canadian series have also been influenced by anime, such as Totally Spies!, Martin Mystery, and Team Galaxy.
+Some French, Italian and Canadian co-produced series have also been influenced by anime, such as Totally Spies!, Martin Mystery, and Team Galaxy.

-The visual style of the American-Italian animated series Winx Club is a mixture of European and Japanese elements, and also very similar to magical girl subgenre.
+The visual style of the Italian animated series Winx Club is a mixture of European and Japanese elements, and also very similar to magical girl subgenre.

 Asia

+East Asia

+The animated movies The Adventures of Jinbao and Ratchet and Clank, despite them ostensibly being American-based, were both made in Hong Kong and China.
+While The Adventures of Jinbao is heavily influenced by anime to the point where several anime websites outright list it as such, it was actually made in China, and therefore is an example of a donghua.
+Meanwhile, Ratchet and Clank also indeed has both anime aesthetics and references all throughout the film, but the animation itself is made to be more in line with the games rather than actual Japanese animation.

+China

+Donghua stands for Chinese animation.
+Most Chinese animated series are produced in 3D such as Douluo Dalu (Soul Land), others like The Kings Avatar have gained global recognition in an emerging industry as more and more Manhuas are being adapted.

+South Korea YooHoo & Friends is an anime inspired 2009 series produced by Aurora World, but it is primarily animated by nSac Entertainment, which is based in South Korea.Ark is an American-South Korean anime-based movie that predominantly features many archetypes taken from Final Fantasy-style Japanese console RPGs; it is the spiritual successor to Elysium (2003) which takes place in the same universe as the film.MetaJets is a South Korean-Canadian animated television series produced by Cookie Jar Entertainment and Sunwoo Entertainment.
+It was displayed in stations like Teletoon, KBS1, TF1, and Cartoon Network.

 Middle East

-The Emirati-Filipino produced TV series called Torkaizer is dubbed as the "Middle East's First Anime Show", inspired from Japanese mecha media franchise Gundam and is currently in production, which is currently looking for funding.
+The Emirati-Filipino produced TV series called Torkaizer is dubbed as the "Middle East's First Anime Show", inspired from Japanese mecha media franchise Gundam, and is currently in production, which is currently looking for funding.

 Southeast Asia

+The 2015 Indonesian animated movie, November 10th is also a kind of anime-influenced animated movie.
+There's also some other examples of Indonesian anime-influenced animated movie can be found on YouTube and some streaming websites.

 In June 2021, the Singaporean anime-influenced TV series, Trese was released on Netflix.
-It is an adaptation of the Filipino komik series of the same name produced by South East Asian BASE Entertainment.
+It is an adaptation of the Filipino komik series of the same name produced by Southeast Asian BASE Entertainment.

 South Asia

 Pakistan

-A Pakistani hand drawn romantic anime film called The Glassworker is currently in production.
+A Pakistani hand-drawn romantic anime film called The Glassworker was produced.
 It is directed by Usman Riaz.
 The trailer of the film was released in October 2016.
-The film will release in 2023 as described by the animation studio's website.
+The film was released in 2024 as described by the animation studio's website.
 It is also Pakistan's and South Asia's first crowd funded movie as it had raised $116,000 on Kickstarter.
 The reason for this high raise was due to Usman Riaz being a famous musician, speaker.
 The movie is hand drawn so the scenes of the movie gives it a Studio Ghibli vibe.